bennetthub500/personal/_portfolio/AO_doc sample nextJS hello.md

 ![screenshot](/assets/images/import_button_editor_before_adding_copy.png)

-At the top of the index.js file type or paste in the following as shown below:
+After the first line of code at the top of the index.js file, type or paste in the following as shown below:
 ```
 import Button from '../components/Button'
 ```
-After the </Link> component, type
+After the `</Link>` component, type
 ```
   <Button />
 ```